 You will be the tourist!
 You must respond to Dave's phrase.
 ‘Yes’ and ‘no’ answers are unacceptable.
 You must try to use the standard phrase that is most acceptable.

-The second time you answer incorrectly he steals (SP: robar IT: rubare) your watch.
+The 2nd time he steals (SP: robar IT: rubare) your watch.

 Divide into groups of four students.
 Student A, B, C and D. Choose a column below.